 There is a whole long island green with such diverse flora and fauna that is engulfed by the rushing rivers of the Isla Rio Cuale.
 Make sure to sip a margarita at one of the restaurants on the island and if you need to cool off take a dip in the river or even better, enjoy air conditioning at a very special piano bar, the Iconic El Incanto Music Club.

 The Isla Cuale has 2 hanging wooden bridges that you must cross.
 But…don´t lose your balance.

-There is a cultural center at the most inland point of the Isla Cuale offering various classes from paint, sculpture to singing and piano.
+There is a cultural center at the most inland point of the Isla Cuale offering various classes from painting and sculpture to singing and piano.
 There is always someone to chat with and there is an abundance of classic old white benches to take a rest among the lush vegetation.

-Where the Isla Rio Cuale meets the pacific enjoy watching children play, pelicans frolic and a must visit to the archaeological Cuale Museum.
-During the rainy season the river runs heavy into the ocean and others times of the year there is just a calm flow that the birds and local children enjoy.
+Where the Isla Rio Cuale meets the Pacific enjoy watching children play, pelicans frolic, and a must-visit to the archaeological Cuale Museum.
+During the rainy season, the river runs heavily into the ocean and at other times of the year, there is just a calm flow that the birds and local children enjoy.

-You can walk back up the stairs to Hacienda San Angel or jump in a taxi only 2 minutes away.
+You can walk back up the stairs to Hacienda San Angel or jump in a taxi only two-minutes away.